iamwilhelm/caa/_posts/2014-08-13-session-9-edit-distance-and-other-distance-measures.markdown

 various times.
 So if we cached our results, it'd be more time efficient.
 This then becomes a problem in dynamic programming.

+## Dynamic programming

+Dynamic programming is a fancy way of saying recursion with caching.

 ## References

 [Fast and Easy Levenshtein distance using a Trie](http://stevehanov.ca/blog/index.php?id=114)